'Don't Wait': Former COVID Anti-Vaxxer Urging Vaccinations After Hospitalization

 DAVIS (CBS13) — A Northern California man is now urging those who aren’t vaccinated to get the shots.
 The once anti-vaxxer is changing his tune after a close call in the hospital.

 At one time, Saul Torres went as far as to call COVID a lie that was drummed up by the government.
-It’s something his family agreed on until the virus ran rampant through their home and put Torres in the hospital.READ MORE: Caught On Video: Truck Hits Motorcycle Rider In San Joaquin County
+It’s something his family agreed on until the virus ran rampant through their home and put Torres in the hospital.READ MORE: Gov. Newsom To Mandate Vaccines Or Regular COVID Testing For California Teachers

 He considers himself lucky to be alive but is reminding others they may not end up as lucky as him.